dagemobjk/INITProgramming/README.md

 ### An electro-mechanical data storage device known as a hard disk drive (HDD), hard disk, hard drive, or fixed disk stores and retrieves digital data using magnetic media.

-# the main point of todays topic
-### When we looked at it in detail, it was all about learning about some programming languages, how computers were created, as well as how to use a text calculator and store information.
-It was truly amazing, and I wish I could continue to pursue this line of work as a career rather than just for fun.

 | dagem  | adane          |
 | ------- | ------------------ |
 | is.x   | |:x: